jayelm/colorista/README.md

     The Array must be comprised of valid CSS properties, and will overwrite those properties.

+    The function returns the randomly selected color chosen as a String, which can be useful if you intend to use it further.

 ### Placement

 Load `randomColorStyle.js` anywhere in the HTML, (or just copy+paste), but it